EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 By contrast, in EVA’s Business Class (Royal Laurel on the 777-300ER), you’re allowed two 15-lb carry-ons.

-Traveling carry-on only, we definitely felt the squeeze – Eva Air’s 15-lb limit is lighter than what most North American airlines allow.
+Traveling carry-on only for our Vietnam trip, we definitely felt the squeeze – Eva Air’s 15-lb limit is lighter than what most North American airlines allow.

 Cost, seat selection and fare type